jcplaboratory/rashell/README.md

 * `-c` This switch tells Rashell that it/she should execute the command specified.
 (Example: `rashell.exe -c mkdir %userprofile%\folder`).
 * `-e` By default Rashell exits after the command parsed via arguments ends.
 To prevent that, use the switch `-e`.
 (Example: `rashell.exe -ce mkdir %userprofile%\folder`).
 * `-v` By default Rashell doesn't display the command it executes that are parsed via arguments.
-To make it/she show the commands use the version (-v) switch. (`Example: rashell.exe -cev mkdir %userprofile%\folder`).
+To make it/she show the commands use the verbose (-v) switch. (`Example: rashell.exe -cev mkdir %userprofile%\folder`).

 Built-in commands
 --------------------------------------------